RoadieHQ/roadie-backstage-plugins/.changeset/five-boats-divide.md

 BREAKING CHANGE:

 We have extracted the argo cd service into its own service factory/reference.
 The change was made to enable dependency injection of the argocd service into the router.
 Dependency injection helps with testing the functionality of the code more easily.
-Service factories also have several checks that backstage validates at startup - like those that prevent circular depdnencies, and validation on dependencies missing.
+Service factories also have several checks that backstage validates at startup - like those that prevent circular depednencies, and validation on dependencies missing.

 This is a breaking change because if you are using the new backend system, you will need to now import the argocd service in your `backend/index.ts` file like this: